joshuaspring9/iot-web-platform/Readme.md

 # IOT Web Platform
 The web platform component for the IOT Intrusion Detection System.
 ## Members
-joshuaspring9 is Joshua Zeitlinger vpilly is Varun Pilly jslavens99 is Jake SLavens kzambrow is Kamil Zambrowski
+joshuaspring9 is Joshua Zeitlinger
+vpilly is Varun Pilly
+jslavens99 is Jake Slavens
+kzambrow is Kamil Zambrowski
 ## Requirements
 Run the following command to install dependencies: